confluentinc/confluent-kubernetes-examples/networking/external-access-static-host-based/README.rst

 You install Confluent Platform components as custom resources (CRs).

-In this tutorial, you will configure Zookeeper, Kafka, and Control Center in a single file and deploy the components with one ``kubectl apply`` command.
+In this tutorial, you will configure Zookeeper, Kafka, Connect, ksqldb and Control Center in a single file and deploy the components with one ``kubectl apply`` command.

 The CR configuration file contains a custom resource specification for each